 McKenzie joins the Georgetown Living team with her Master’s degree from Pennsylvania State University with focused attention in HR and Employment Law.
 An education further supported through her undergraduate attendance at Texas State University where she studied Healthcare Administration and Business Management.
 Previously, McKenzie ran operations for Texas Mobile Radiology, which gave her firsthand exposure to the acute needs of individuals in the long-term care setting.
 McKenzie brings with her the fresh eyes and a variety of perspectives required for ongoing adaptation to Georgetown’s ever changing landscape.
 From a family equally impacted by dementia, she is driven and detailed, yet kindhearted toward all in her care.
 Dedicated to our care mission, she is driven to maintain a consistency of improvement to our resident and staff environments.
 McKenzie’s eagerness to meet the challenges of leadership are apparent as she hones her skills toward personnel and resident management.
 Outside of work, McKenzie enjoys tournament bass fishing and trail bike riding with her husband.

-Erin Barrett, RN – Community Education and Outreach
+Erin Barrett, RN, MSN – Community Education and Outreach

 An RN for 20 years and a MSN for 18, Erin has worked in a diverse range of roles such as breast cancer education in underserved populations, diabetes education, medical-surgical nursing, and hospital case management.
 Currently transitioning from her position as Case Manager at both Round Rock Medical Center and Georgetown Hospital, Erin is looking forward to returning to her roots in community outreach and education with Georgetown Living.